juancruzsosa/torchero/README.md

-# Torchtrainer - A training framework for pytorch #
+# Torchero - A training framework for pytorch #

 ## Features ##